-The company was founded in the United Kingdom in 2008.
+The company was founded in 2008 and is still headquartered in Haifa, Israel.
 After a somewhat bumpy start, Plus500 achieved publicly traded status in the Alternative Investment Market of the London Stock Exchange in 2013.
+The company has grown significantly since 2013 and is now listed on the main London Stock Exchange (LSE).

 In this review, we’ll be sizing up Plus500s primary services and features and taking an in-depth look at the kind of trading experience it offers its users.